Impact of Log Parsing on Deep Learning-Based Anomaly Detection

+One may rightfully think that it is intuitive that the distinguishability of log parsing results is essential for learning-based anomaly detection techniques, which distinguish between normal and abnormal log sequences by using the log parsing results (i.e., templates) as learning features.
+However, despite the prevalent use of log parsing in anomaly detection, the importance of distinguishability has been surprisingly ignored in the log analysis community.
+This paper aims to highlight the significance of distinguishability in log parsing for anomaly detection.
+Furthermore, this is the first work to empirically demonstrate the importance of distinguishability after the theoretical framework proposed by~\citet{shin2021theoretical}.

-We want to note that our objective here is not to identify the ``best'' log parsing and anomaly detection techniques.
-Nevertheless, through our experiments, we found that there is no single best technique that significantly outperforms the others in all cases.
-To develop better log parsing techniques targeting anomaly detection, it would be of great help to consider distinguishability, which was not the case in the development of existing log parsing techniques.
+Though our objective here is not to identify the ``best'' log parsing and anomaly detection techniques, through our experiments, we found that there is no single best technique that significantly outperforms the others in all cases.
+In the future, to develop better log parsing techniques targeting anomaly detection, it would beneficial to focus on distinguishability, which has not been the case so far.